micahamd/localllama/readme.md

 ### Basic Chat
 1. Select a model provider and an associated LLM model
 2. Type your message in the input field, and click 'Send' or press Enter.
+3. Enable the Memory Control Program (MCP) to enhance responses with relevant memories.

 ### Working with Files
 - **Drop Files**: Drag and drop files directly into the chat window